hartwigmedical/hmftools/isofox/README.md

 TotalDepth | Depth at splice boundary
 TranscriptInfo | Transcript id and exon rank of all transcripts that match splice site boundary

-### Chimeric junctions
+### Fusions

-ISOFOX outputs 2 chimeric junctions output files - one for passing fusions and one for all fusions
+Isofox generates 2 fusion output files - one for passing fusions and one for all fusions

 Field | Description
 ---|---